Zoomll/crankboy-app/README.md

 Please note that the copy of the files in the PDX will not be deleted, so this could waste some disk space on your Playdate unnecessarily.
 However, even if you then re-install a fresh copy of CrankBoy without any additions to the PDX, the ROMs will still be present (and any new ROMs will be copied in).

 Also note that ROMs and cover art cannot be *replaced* or *deleted* through this method, as it will not overwrite a previously-copied ROM from the PDX.

+## Softpatching

+Using the USB method described above, create a folder in the game's data directory, in the `patches/` subdirectory, matching the associated ROM name without extension.
+For instance, given a ROM `Squid Game Boy.gb`, create the directory `patches/Squid Game Boy/`, and place your various `.ips` patch files in this directory.
+(If you go to `⊙ > settings > Patch...` from the main library within CrankBoy, this directory will be automatically created for you.)

+Then, you can enable, disable, and reorder your patches by going to `⊙ > settings > Patch` while the appropriate game is selected on main game library screen.
+Please note that the patches are applied in the order given; this matters if different patches conflict.
+In the case of a conflict, no warning message will be displayed.

 ## Bundle Mode